Generic drug of the therapeutic class: Analgesics

 This medicine contains a nonsteroidal anti-inflammatory drug: ibuprofen.

-Swallow the tablet, without chewing, with a large glass of water, preferably during meals.
+Swallow the soft capsule, without chewing, with a large glass of water, preferably during a meal.

 The occurrence of side effects can be minimized by using the lowest possible dose for the shortest duration of treatment required to relieve symptoms (see Warnings and Precautions section ).